Carol D. Frost

 Carol Denison Frost (born May 23, 1957) is an American isotope geologist, petrologist and professor.
 Her primary research focuses on the evolution of the continental crust and granite petrogenesis.
 She has spent over forty years investigating the geologic history of the Wyoming Province and the formation and geochemical classification of granite.
 Other contributions include isotopic fingerprinting of natural waters, including water associated with energy production.
 She served as Director of the Earth Sciences Division, National Science Foundation, from December 2014 to January 2018.
 Frost joined the British Geological Survey Board of Directors in 2023.
+She is a Fellow of the Geological Society of America, the Mineralogical Society of America, and a Geochemistry Fellow of the Geochemical Society and European Association of Geochemistry.

 Early life

 Frost grew up in Anchorage, Alaska.
 Prior to the 1964 Alaska earthquake her family home was four blocks from Cook Inlet; afterwards it was only two.
 This experience of the dynamic Earth led her to study geology at Dartmouth College, where she completed an undergraduate honors thesis in the Salt Range of northern Pakistan.
 She earned the PhD at the University of Cambridge in 1984.
-Her dissertation, using isotopic tracers to investigate sediment provenance and granite petrogenesis, underscored the important role of crustal recycling in the geochemical evolution of the continental crust.
+Frost worked with Keith O'Nions on her doctoral research in Cambridge.
+She used isotopic tracers to investigate sediment provenance and granite petrogenesis, and her publisshed work underscored the important role of crustal recycling in the geochemical evolution of the continental crust.
+In 1991, she became a Life Fellow of Clare Hall, Cambridge.